PalmaAnd/CircuitPartitioningTool/README.md

 5. Repeat step 4 until there are no changes.
 6. Increment n by 1.
 7. Repeat steps 3-6 until all elements are marked.

-## Contributing

-Contributions to this project are welcome!
-If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request.

 ## License